 To which the director Hirata responds, “Of course it’s bullshit, but it’s holy bullshit.”

+I’m not sure I’ve ever heard the goal of film described so perfectly.
 It’s exactly the attitude the ideal director would have to have, a belief in his own work so strong that he can convince his actors, collaborators, and financiers that he’s making a masterpiece before he’s shot a single frame.

 Sono understands that being an auteur requires being this sort of brilliantly naive, semi-delusional quasi huckster.
 Why Don’t You Play in Hell is his ode to the kind of filmmaker he’d like to be, in the form of a satire about filmmaking as it is.